Last updated on Mar 13, 2019

 Telecoils (or t-coils) work as wireless antennas.
 Some hearing aids, like the MDHearingAid AIR, use telecoil technology along with its microphone to receive sounds.
 It can link up to certain cellphone’s sound system by acting as a receiver and not picking up background noises.
 Along with cellphones, this technology can also be used in amphitheaters, movie theaters, concert halls, and churches.

 People wanting phones for hearing aids with telecoil should look for cellphone models with a telecoil rating of T3 or T4.
 Don’t worry, many electronic stores will let you test out a phone to be sure that it works with your hearing aid.

-The way a hearing aid works is that it uses a microphone to capture sound waves, and then converts them into electrical signals.
-The signals are then amplified and then converted back to audible sounds to the user.
-These microphones don’t always work well with things like headsets and telephone handsets.
+Hearing aids use a microphone to capture sound waves, and then converts those sounds waves into electrical signals.
+The signals are then amplified and converted back to audible sounds to the user.
+These microphones don’t always work well with things like telephone handsets and headsets.

 To make sure that these devices are capable of working with hearing aids, a hearing aid compatibility standard was set by the American National Standards Institute (ANSI).
 For handsets that use a microphone, receiving a rating of M3 means it has met the ANSI standards, while M4 means they have surpassed it.
 The higher rating a handset has, the higher signal quality it will have (along with a lower Radio Frequency emission).
 When purchasing a phone, you can usually see what rating it has received so you’ll know if it’ll work with your hearing aid.